Motor racing-Ricciardo falls at the first hurdle in Bahrain qualifying | Sports-Games

 McLaren's Daniel Ricciardo failed to make it through the first phase of qualifying for the season-opening Bahrain Formula One Grand Prix on Saturday after missing testing last week due to COVID-19.

-McLaren's Daniel Ricciardo failed to make it through the first phase of qualifying for the season-opening Bahrain Formula One Grand Prix on Saturday after missing testing last week due to COVID-19.
-The Australian, who was released from isolation on Thursday, qualified only 18th in the session at the Sakhir circuit and ahead of Aston Martin's Lance Stroll and Williams' Nicholas Latifi.
+The Australian, who was released from isolation on Thursday, qualified only 18th in the session at the Sakhir circuit ahead of Aston Martin's Lance Stroll and Williams' Nicholas Latifi.
+"I think we just saw the result of everything that happened in the last seven, eight days," team boss Andreas Seidl told Sky Sports television.

-The Woking-based team finished fourth last season, with Ricciardo leading a one-team at the Italian Grand Prix for McLaren's first win since 2012.
+The Woking-based team finished fourth last season, with Ricciardo leading a one-two at the Italian Grand Prix for McLaren's first win since 2012.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)